-Usually you'll want to form a planning committee.
+First, check to make sure that you haven't overlooked an existing block club, or what we called a block unit.
+If there is none, usually you'll want to form a planning committee.
 If someone on the block recently has been the victim of a burglary, it won't be hard to recruit him/her/them.
 After you have three or four of you, approach your local law enforcement to see what assistance they offer.

 Even if law enforcement is extremely helpful and organized, try not to let your hand off the steering wheel entirely.
 You should make the first contact with the neighbors yourselves.